docker/docs/docker-for-aws/index.md

 Docker for AWS starts with a CloudFormation template that will create everything that you need from scratch.
 There are only a few prerequisites that are listed above.

-It first starts off by creating a new VPC along with subnets and security groups.
-Once the networking is set up, it will create two Auto Scaling Groups, one for the managers and one for the workers, and set the desired capacity that was selected in the CloudFormation setup form.
-The managers will start up first and create a Swarm manager quorum using Raft.
-The workers will then start up and join the swarm one by one, until all of the workers are up and running.
-At this point you will have x number of managers and y number of workers in your swarm, that are ready to handle your application deployments.
+The CloudFormation template first creates a new VPC along with subnets and security groups.
+After the networking set-up completes, two Auto Scaling Groups are created, one for the managers and one for the workers, and the configured capacity setting is applied.
+Managers start first and create a quorum using Raft, then the workers start and join the swarm one at a time.
+At this point, the swarm is comprised of X number of managers and Y number of workers, and you can deploy your applications.
 See the [deployment](deploy.md) docs for your next steps.

 If you increase the number of instances running in your worker Auto Scaling Group (via the AWS console, or updating the CloudFormation configuration), the new nodes that will start up will automatically join the swarm.